The Augmented Base Locus in Mixed Characteristic: Introduction

-We use the mixed characteristic analogue of Keel's Theorem developed in \cite{witaszek2020keel} together with ideas from the positive characteristic proof to show that $\BS(L)=\mathbb{E}(L)$ for any nef line bundle on a projective scheme over an excellent Noetherian base.
+We make use of methods developed in \cite{witaszek2020keel} together with ideas from the positive characteristic proof to show that $\BS(L)=\mathbb{E}(L)$ for a nef line bundle on a projective scheme over an excellent Noetherian base, so long it holds true on the characteristic zero part the scheme.
+In particular the result holds in the following cases.